Handgun Caliber Comparison

 Centerfire cartridges use a separate, round primer to ignite the powder that is located in the center of the case head.

-Now that we know the difference, let’s take a centerfire cartridge apart and define each part.
-(Rimfire cartridges use the same basic components minus the primer but we’ll look at centerfire rounds).
+Now that we understand the distinction, let’s dissect a centerfire cartridge and define each component.
+(Rimfire cartridges share the same basic components except for the primer, but we’ll focus on centerfire rounds.)

 Cartridge Case: the brass (or aluminum) casing designed to hold the powder charge, bullet and primer (centerfire).
 This case is round with a flat “head” (the end towards the breech) and has either a rim (revolver cartridges) or is rimless (semiauto cartridges) attached to the head.